Siljan Avramovski

-Siljan Avramovski (born 10 April 1960, in Skopje) is Macedonian police official and former Minister of Internal Affairs in Macedonian Government that was in power since 2002.
+Siljan Avramovski (born 10 April 1960, in Skopje) is a Macedonian police official and former Minister of Internal Affairs in Macedonian Government that was in power since 2002.

 Biography

 Siljan Avramovski was born in Skopje on 10 April 1960.
 He graduated at Security Faculty in 1983.
 After graduation, he was employed in the Ministry of Internal Affairs where he was gradually promoted working on several positions.
 At the beginning he worked as Inspector in Karposh.
 Later he became Chief inspector in the Department for Countering International and Domestic terrorism in State Security Service.

-Avramovski was Assistant Head in the Department for Countering International and Domestic Terrorism in State Security Service, after this he became Head of Counterintelligence Department in Directorate for Security and Counterintelligence and than Assistant Director for Operations in the Directorate for Security and Counterintelligence.
+Avramovski was Assistant Head in the Department for Countering International and Domestic Terrorism in State Security Service, after this he became Head of Counterintelligence Department in Directorate for Security and Counterintelligence and then Assistant Director for Operations in the Directorate for Security and Counterintelligence.

 After several years of work and promotions in State Security Service and in Directorate for Security and Counterintelligence, since 3 February 2003 Avramovski become the Director of the Directorate for security and Counterintelligence.
 From 2 June 2004 till 17 December 2004 he was appointed as Minister of Internal Affairs of Macedonia.